 A pet camera will be a good companion at the start, so you can see what your puppy is up to while you’re away.
 But before you make the jump, start off nice and slow:

-- Always make sure your puppy is comfortable before you increase the time – a blanket, a cozy crate and having chew toys around are also great.
+Always make sure your puppy is comfortable before you increase the time – a blanket, a cosy crate and chew toys around are also great.

 2. Create a routine

 Routines make dogs and puppies thrive.
 They love knowing that playtime, walks and meal times are reliable and that they shouldn’t stress about them not happening during the day.
 Our ideal daily puppy routine article outlines a rather great schedule you can follow with your puppy.
 Schedules will do magic for puppy separation anxiety, as well as for other things too like toilet training.

 3. Introduce the puppy to their crate